WSC Rules of Play-General Rules and Regulations for Outdoor Seasons

 Rule 3: Player Substitution Procedure –revised August 1, 2009

-To replace a player by a substitution, the following conditions must be observed:
+To replace a player by a substitution for 7v7, the following conditions must be observed:

-- the referee is informed before any proposed substitution is made
+- a substitute can enter on the fly after the referee is informed before any proposed substitution is made

 - a substitute only enters the field of play after the player is being replaced has left and after receiving a signal from the referee